kjepo/M-Forth/README.md

 the data segment with a constant <tt>INITIAL_DATA_SEGMENT_SIZE</tt>
 in the BSS segment.
 This does not seem to affect the size of the binary for M-FORTH.

+- The user-defined word <tt>.S</tt> prints the contents of the stack (non-destructively) but in my implementation I've decided to (1) print the content with <tt>.</tt> rather than <tt>U.</tt> so that negative values don't appear unsigned; (2) the stack is printed in the order so that the top element is shown to the right.

 # Things to do (unsorted)